Skparab1/javascript-inkball/README.md

   - getting into hole
     - works
-    - tells when ball in wrong hole
+    - tells when ball gets in wrong hole

-  -

 fyi i'm using the processing editor for this project